 About Restricted Region

 Trekking in the Restricted Region has its different charm.
 Restricted Region trails are less crowded and usually in the most rural part of the country with untouched nature and ancient cultures.
-Nar Phu Valley Trekking is also the part of Restricted Region Off the Beaten Path Trekking in Nepal.
+The Manaslu Circuit Trekking is also the part of Restricted Region trek that's why travellers must book through a reliable trekking company.
+Without a guide not get a permit and a minimum of 2 travelers are required.

 Nepal has allocated a few parts as restricted regions.
 This is to prevent the overflow of international tourists.
 These regions are susceptible due to various reasons, including the climate and ethnic values, and hence Restricted Regions are carefully monitored by government officials.